netdata/netdata/aclk/README.md

 GitHub](https://github.com/netdata/netdata/issues/new?labels=bug%2C+needs+triage%2C+ACLK&template=bug_report.md&title=The+installer+failed+to+prepare+the+required+dependencies+for+Netdata+Cloud+functionality).
 Include any error messages you might have seen during the installation process, or in `/var/log/netdata/error.log`.
 We will update this troubleshooting section with specific workarounds for common issues.

+## What's next?

+If the ACLK is working on your node, you can move on to the [claiming process](../claim/README.md).